SachaWheeler/sachawheeler.github.io/projects/_posts/2018-9-22-Arduino-Hourglass.md

 layout: project
 title: Arduino Hourglass
 image: /images/hourglass/IMG_7093_square.jpg
-summary: A digital hourglass using an Arduino, 2 8x8 led matrices and and 3-axis accelerometer.
+summary: A digital hourglass using an Arduino, 2 8x8 led matrices and a 3-axis accelerometer.
 ---

 I saw a nice digital hourglass on instagram